Welcome to my tarot info. I’ve read tarot, and written about tarot too, for a long time.

 A: TLDR.
 Absolutely.

 Full answer: I keep your reading in strictest confidence.
-Even if you don’t tell me what your question was and I have no idea what it was really about, I won’t even tell anyone else what the cards said.
+Even if you don’t tell me what your question was and I have no idea what it was really about, I won’t tell anyone else what the cards said.
 I speak of it only to you.
 The only exception is if you yourself wish someone else to sit in on your reading.